-The person will remain banned from relevant regulated work until the appeal is decided.
+You will remain barred from relevant regulated work until the appeal is decided.

-If the sheriff thinks that the person should be listed, the listing will remain in place.
-If the sheriff thinks that Disclosure Scotland should not have listed the person, the person will be removed from the list.
+If the sheriff thinks you are unsuitable for regulated work, the listing will remain in place.
+If the sheriff thinks you are suitable for regulated work, you will be removed from the list.

 The sheriff principal's decision is final unless they allow an appeal to the Inner House of the Court of Session.
 The decision of the Inner House is final.